Chaos I: Description

 Chaos I stands 30 feet tall, weighs 3 tons, and originally had 12 motors that operated 13 individual functions.
-Tinguely designed the artwork to have a “Jekyll and Hyde” personality so visitors can experience it being peaceful, sometimes with only a few functions working and other times with all of them working and it being noisy and loud.
+Tinguely designed the artwork to have a “Jekyll and Hyde” personality so visitors could experience it being peaceful, sometimes with only a few functions working, and other times with all of them working and it being noisy and loud.

 Chaos I was fabricated from new and scrap material purchased in or from Columbus: scrap metal was acquired from Kroot Corporation, the large bearing used on the base was purchased from Southern Machine, Inc, many of the spinning metal shapes were created by Noblitt Fabricating, and the original 12 motors were provided by Daniel-Hayden Electric Co.